Families of tractable problems with respect to vertex-interval-membership width and its generalisations

 If $t_2=t$, then $u$ and $v$ would be in different bags at time $t$.
 This implies that one of $u$ and $v$ is not in its active interval.
 Thus, it must be in a singleton bag for all $t'>t$ or all $t'<t$.
 This gives us a contradiction.

 If $t_2 \neq t$, then either $t_2<t$ and $u$ and $v$ are in the same connected component of $G_{\leq}(t_1)$, or $t_2>t$ and $u$ and $v$ are in the same connected component of $G_{\geq}(t_1)$.
 In the first case, this implies that $u$ and $v$ are in the same connected component of $G_{\leq}(t_2)$.
 In the second, this implies that $u$ and $v$ are in the same connected component of $G_{\geq}(t_2)$.
 This gives us a contradiction in both scenarios.
 Therefore, the decomposition described is a TIM decomposition of width $k$.
 Thus, $\mathcal{G}$ has TIM width at most $k$. \end{proof} Figure~\ref{fig:comparison} illustrates the form of the decompositions associated with VIM width, bidirectional connected-VIM width, and TIM width.

-In fact, the TIM width of a temporal graph can be arbitrarily smaller than the its bidirectional connected-vertex-interval-membership width.
-We illustrate this in Figure~\ref{fig:timw-cimw} by adapting an infinite family of graphs used by Christodoulou et al.~\cite[Figure~1]{christodoulou_making_2024} to demonstrate that $d$-connected-VIM width (with $d \in \{\leq,\geq\}$) can be arbitrarily smaller than VIM width.